Back to Stories & News

 • Sudden death

-Most pet owners are quick to act in cases of sudden collapse and time is of the essence in cases of hemangiosarcoma.
-These are true medical emergencies and many patients require immediate surgery to remove the bleeding mass (if possible), followed by supportive care to survive.
+Most pet owners are quick to act in sudden collapse, and time is of the essence in cases of hemangiosarcoma.
+These are true medical emergencies, and many patients require immediate surgery to remove the bleeding mass (if possible), followed by supportive care to survive.

 Even when a tumor is quickly detected and removed, the outlook for dogs with hemangiosarcoma is grim.
 Statistics show that: